The Academic Program

 Departmental Majors.
-Majors may be taken in fields established within the academic departments.
-There are twenty-three such majors: anthropology, art and visual culture, biology, chemistry, dance, economics, English, French and Francophone studies, geology, German, history, mathematics, music, philosophy, physics, politics, psychology, religious studies, rhetoric, Russian (for the class 2015 only), sociology, Spanish, and theater.
+Majors may be taken in fields established within the academic departments: anthropology, art and visual culture, biology, chemistry, dance, economics, English, French and Francophone studies, geology, German, history, mathematics, music, philosophy, physics, politics, psychology, religious studies, rhetoric, sociology, Spanish, and theater.
 The specific requirements for each major are explained in the introduction to the department's courses of instruction in the catalog.

 Interdisciplinary Program Majors.
 The faculty has established interdisciplinary programs in which students may major: African American studies; American cultural studies; Asian studies, including majors in East Asian studies, Chinese, and Japanese; biological chemistry; classical and medieval studies; environmental studies; European studies; Latin American studies; neuroscience; and women and gender studies.
+A new interdisciplinary program in digital and computational studies is launching in 2015-2016, with a major planned for 2018-2019.
 The programs are administered by committees of faculty members from the programs and from different departments.
 Major requirements for these programs are explained in the introduction to each program's courses of instruction in the catalog.

 Individual Interdisciplinary Majors.
 In addition to established departmental and program majors, a student may propose an individual interdisciplinary major, should that student discover a well-defined intellectual interest that crosses one or more boundaries of the established fields of concentration.
 An interdisciplinary major involves a detailed program of study with courses drawn from at least two departments or programs but only one senior thesis and/or comprehensive examination.